apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="type-system">Type System</h2>

-A collection of types which characterizes the set of data that can be validated, queried and executed on a GraphQL API.
+A collection of types which characterizes the set of data that can be validated, queried, and executed on a GraphQL API.

 <h2 id="variable">Variable</h2>